 Casual dining in Darwin

 The most laid back capital in Australia does casual dining better than most.
-The iconic Mindil Beach Markets are just the tip of the iceberg.
+The iconic Mindil Beach Markets are just one of several outstanding Darwin markets.
 Most locals can be found on a picnic blanket on the Nightcliff cliff on a Sunday chowing down on a mic of food van and BYO dinner and drinks.

 Nightcliff Foreshore’s food truck scene